Lynching of Jagmael Singh

-On 7 November 2019, 37-year old Jagmael Singh was mob lynched in Sangrur, Punjab, India.
+On 7 November 2019, 37-year old Jagmael Singh was lynched in Sangrur, Punjab, India.
 He was brutally beaten by four men and was forced to drink human urine.
 He died after 9 days of treatment in Chandigarh.
-He was a construction worker and was accused of a fight with one of the accused of the case, Rinku over the matter of sitting with them in a Panchayati of upper caste.
+He was a construction worker and one of the accused, Rinku, had quarreled with him over Jagmael sitting with them in a Panchayati of upper caste.

-It was said that he was taken to the Rinku's house, where he was tied and brutally lynched and tortured by the four men.
-His death was a major issue and many Dalit groups protested on the matter of his killing and demanded severe most punishment for the accused.
+It was said that Jagmael was taken to Rinku's house, where he was tied and brutally lynched and tortured by the four men.
+His death caused an outrage and many Dalit groups demanded severe punishment for the accused.

 Events

 Jagmael Singh was a lower caste Dalit construction worker from Sangrur district of Punjab.
-He was a poor man and lived in a family of six people in the village of Changiwala with his old mother, wife Manjit Kaur, two daughters and a son.
+He was a poor man and lived in a family of six people in the village of Changiwala with his mother, wife Manjit Kaur, two daughters and a son.

-On 6 November 2019, Singh went to a village panchayat of upper-caste Sikhs in Sangrur chotal were he had a fight with Rinku.
+On 6 November 2019, Singh went to a village panchayat of upper-caste Sikhs in Sangrur chotal where he had a fight with Rinku.
 Some time later, Rinku, along with his three friends arrived and kidnapped Singh.
 They took him to the Rinku's house on 7 November and tied him after which they beat him brutally and was also tortured severely by the four.
 He was also forced to drink their urine, after that they pulled his thigh skin with pliers causing infection.
 Later the four went from there and left him to die.
 On the same date his friends and relatives searched and found him in very bad state and immediately took him to PGI Chandigarh where he was treated for 9 days, but to the infection in his thighs (due to pulling of his skin by pliers) he didn't survive.